Y-username/first-miniproject/README.md

 - firstly do styling, make work history background match header colors
 - creat custom attributes called data-dates and data-...,the prefix "data-" is important for other developers to read
 - <strong>set up the class value of timeline (which is a left border with a before/aftre pseudo class)</strong>
+8. edit contact.html page
+- set up header for contact page
+- insert a form snippt from bootstrap. this form will consist 4 components, 2 text input fields, 1 text area and a button
+- styling contact heading and contact form
+- start a mediaquery to make contact form even smaller on desktop

 ### *Important to understand or mistakes!!!!
 1. line31 class="col-6 col-sm-3" means tow columns in mobile screen and 4 columns on any device larger than small screen! (bootstrap is mobile first)